Ozymandias81/DNF2001-LeakOzyRepo/README.md

 - Ozymandias81: Archive Maintainer, Programmer
 - neoxaero: Discord Coordinator Lead
+- Xinarki: DXVK Wrapper
+- BFG9000: Othe minor wrappers attempts (D3D8-9)

 # Known Bugs #

-DO NOT PRESS F10 IN GAME, IT TRIES TO SAVE A SCREENSHOT BUT INSTEAD IT FREEZES THE APP Obviously the game is not complete at all, it is very unstable and you can't save properly the game in several situations
+DO NOT PRESS F10 IN GAME, IT TRIES TO SAVE A SCREENSHOT BUT INSTEAD IT FREEZES THE APP (though the shot gets saved) Changing brightness with F11 works only with the unpatched wrapper on October 26 folder (Stable) , other wrappers doesn't Obviously the game is not complete at all, it is very unstable and you can't save properly the game in several situations

 # License #